khem-academy/mastering-react-testing/README.md

 1. **🎯 The Importance of Testing**: We discuss the benefits of testing and its role in creating reliable, maintainable, and scalable applications.
 2. **🛠️ Setting Up the Testing Environment**: We introduce Jest, the popular testing framework for JavaScript, and React Testing Library, which simplifies testing React components.
 3. **🧪 Testing React Components**: We delve into the significance of testing user interactions with components, such as button clicks, form submissions, and input field changes.
-We examine the use of `fireEvent` and other React Testing Library utilities to simulate these interactions and validate the component's behavior in response to user actions.
+We examine the use of `userEvent` from the React Testing Library to simulate these interactions in a more realistic and comprehensive way.
+This allows us to validate the component's behavior in response to user actions.
 4. **🚀 Advanced Testing Techniques**: We explore techniques such as testing components with asynchronous behavior, using context and hooks, snapshot testing, mocking functions and modules, and testing custom hooks.
 5. **🔗 Integration Testing**: We highlight the importance of integration testing and provide examples of writing integration tests with Jest and React Testing Library.
 6. **🌟 Testing Strategies and Patterns**: We discuss Test-Driven Development (TDD), code coverage, and common testing patterns.